utpalbora/compilers.cse.iith.ac.in/_pages/llov.md

 </figure>

 The reduced dependence graph (RDG) for the above code segment is shown in figure 2.a.
-In order to detect parallel loops, projection of the RDG is taken on each dimension of the loop as shown in figure 2.b and 2.c.
+In order to detect parallel loops, projections of the RDG are taken on each dimension of the loop as shown in figure 2.b and 2.c.
-The above loop nest is parallel in outer dimension as can be seen from figure 2.b because of zero magnitude projections while the inner loop is not parallel due to non-zero magnitude of the projections.
+The above loop nest is parallel in outer dimension as can be seen from figure 2.b because of zero magnitude projections, whereas the inner loop is not parallel due to non-zero magnitude of the projections.
 The code segment has a race condition since the dependence across the inner dimension will be violated by this parallelization.
 <figure>